 When should I ask for Help and Seek Trauma Therapy for PTSD?

 The symptoms of PTSD can be extremely difficult to face.
 The effects can become so severe that they interfere with an individual’s ability to live a normal life.
 It can be hard to maintain relationships, work, enjoy leisure time, carry out simple everyday tasks, remember things, and make decisions.
 Sometimes it can go unnoticed, highlighting the importance of talking to someone after a traumatic event has occurred, even if no initial signs of disturbance are visible.

 Trauma can manifest days, months or even years after the actual event.
 If you feel that you have experienced a potentially traumatic event or notice early signs of PTSD, like the ones highlighted above, it is important to act quickly to prevent PTSD from disrupting your everyday life.
 Simply asking yourself whether your habits, relationships, work situation or leisure time activities have changed can give you an idea of whether there might be an issue to address with a trained PTSD therapist.

-If you are looking for PTSD & Trauma therapy in Central London, contact Therapy Central, where one of our experienced PTSD therapists can offer the help you need.
+If you are looking for PTSD & Trauma therapy in Central London, Contact us for a free 15 min consultation with one of our experienced PTSD therapists can offer the help you need.

 Does PTSD and Trauma Therapy Work?

 The short answer is yes.
 Two main therapeutic approaches have shown to be consistently helpful in addressing PTSD.
 These are Trauma-Focussed Cognitive-Behavioural Therapy (TF-CBT) and Eye Movement Desensitisation and Reprocessing (EMDR) .
 We will discuss both in detail in the next section.